Fomasoft/documentation/content/applications/sales/sales/products_prices/prices/pricing.rst

 Recurring Prices tab
 --------------------

-Recurring prices are specifically used with :doc:`subscription products
-<../../../subscriptions/products>`.
+Time-based rules are used specifically with subscription products.
+Be sure to check out the Odoo :doc:`Subscriptions </applications/sales/subscriptions>` documentation for more information.

 Under the :guilabel:`Recurring Prices` tab, the same functionality of the :guilabel:`Price Rules` tab is present.
 The only difference being that a recurring time period can be applied in the